-According the National Institute of Mental Health, anxiety disorders are the most common mental illness in the United States.
+According to the National Institute of Mental Health, anxiety disorders are the most common mental illness in the United States.
 That’s 40 million adults—18% of the population—who struggle with anxiety.
 Anxiety and depression often go hand in hand, with about half of those with depression also experiencing anxiety.

 Specific therapies and medications can help relieve the burden of anxiety, yet only about a third of people suffering from this condition seek treatment.
 In my practice, part of what I discuss when explaining treatment options is the important role of diet in helping to manage anxiety.